SerigneCisse/LBO-model-Python/README.md

 # LBO Model in Python

-This is almost a complete reworked of Calivala-86's repo, as I have found serveral functions (or classes so the code would be easier to maintain + better modularity) that could be improved, and cleaned up some variable names("entry_ass" is funny enough for me to get distracted).
+This is a complete rework of Calivala-86's repo, as I have found serveral functions (or classes so the code would be easier to maintain + better modularity) that could be improved, and cleaned up some variable names("entry_ass" is funny enough for me to get distracted).
 Also utilising some new libraries like Polars to improve the performance.

 Note that this is written in Python on Jupyter Notebook.